Erika Jayne Presents: The Pretty Mess Tour: Critical reception

 Alice Laussade of D magazine wrote that "if you know Erika Jayne’s NSFW style of music, you wouldn’t guess that she and Taylor Swift have similar fan bases.
 I would, though, because I know a lot of moms.
-Moms scream-sing Taylor Swift with their kids in the morning carpool line, and watch Bravo’s Real Housewives of Beverly Hills while they chug cans of wine at night."
+Moms scream-sing Taylor Swift with their kids in the morning carpool line, and watch Bravo’s The Real Housewives of Beverly Hills while they chug cans of wine at night."
 Laussade also noted that fan fashion was part of the concert, seeing fans wearing "thigh-high boots, sequins, pink leather jackets paired with crazy-long blonde extensions, white Sambas paired with fancy athleisurewear, and a group of folks in SeeYouNextTuesday* shirts (of course, referencing her golden necklace worn on RHOBH)."

 Nina Bradley of Bustle wrote that "with a New York Times bestseller and a recent TED Talk now added to her impressive résumé, Erika Jayne's upcoming Pretty Mess tour is just the latest must-see event to come from the reality star — which means tickets are going to go fast."
 Several celebrities, including January Jones, Jasmine Tookes, Kyle Richards and Lisa Rinna came to support her concert at The Globe Theater.
 Melissa Gorga of The Real Housewives of New Jersey took a photo of Erika Jayne and her dancers on stage at a sold-out show in Jersey City and later offered a favorable review of the show in an Instagram post.